moranja/Attendance_Tracker/README.md

 Below is our original proposal for the project.
 At Josh's suggestion we rolled the admin class into the student class and just added a boolean to check whether the user is a student or teacher.
 We didn't add any module functionality, but it would not be hard to implement.
 We did not add a weather connection, because that seemed a little over the top, but is also something you could do without too much trouble.

+This project was created by Adam Moran and Jack Rotta.
+This project is licensed under the terms of the MIT license.

 ************** Attendance Application ******************